Logarithmic Donaldson-Thomas theory: Introduction

 \subsection{Main results}

 We work over the complex numbers.
-Let $X$ be a smooth threefold equipped with a simple normal crossings divisor $D$.
-We further assume the intersection of any collection of components of $D$ is connected.
+Let $X$ be a smooth and projective threefold equipped with a simple normal crossings divisor $D$.
+We further assume the intersection of any subset of irreducible components of $D$ is connected.
 Our main results are described below.
 Precise definitions and statements can be found in the main text.
-Fix a curve class $\beta$ in $H_2(X)$ and an integer for the holomorphic Euler characteristic $\chi$.
+Fix a curve class $\beta$ in $H_2(X)$ and an integer $n$ for the holomorphic Euler characteristic.
+The main construction of the paper is a moduli problem $\mathsf{DT}_{\beta,n}(X|D)$ associated to these data.